AliBaghizadeh/SEM-contrast-enhancement-settings-/README.md

 The app lets users pick a preset, load one of the bundled examples (lines vs. boundaries), or upload their own image.
-Results can be downloaded as `.npy` arrays for downstream SAM/MatSAM workflows described in the manuscript.
+Results can be downloaded as `.npy` arrays for downstream SAM/MatSAM workflows, which have not been described here.

 ---
 ## 3. Experimentation & MLOps Hooks